manhing/course-projects/adventure-game/README.md

 **Instructions:**
 - Type "make" to run the makefile.
 - The executable program is named "game".
-A- fter compiling, type "./game" to start the program.
+- After compiling, type "./game" to start the program.
-- The introduction will run and type ‘help’ to view the various commands.
+- The introduction will run ("Omicron" was our group name) and type "help" to view the various commands.